 For the full article, click on the headline above.

-Last week both the House and Senate overturned a presidential veto on the Water Resources and Development Act (WRDA), setting in motion for the first time in seven years authorization for updating the Upper Mississippi and Illinois Rivers.
+Last week both the House and Senate overturned a presidential veto on the Water Resources and Development Act (WRDA), setting in motion for the first time in seven years authorization for updating the

 Thursday the Senate voted 79-14 to override the President's veto of WRDA.
 Late Tuesday, the House of Representatives voted 361-54 to override the President's veto.